Build your career through the MBA program at SF State

 To earn your MBA, you must attend a required orientation that includes professional development workshops, and complete eight 700-level Business courses (or less depending on how many courses are waived) plus ten Advanced Requirement courses.
 The Advanced Requirements consists of required courses and elective courses.
 You may choose an area of emphasis or take College of Business 800-level electives in different areas to complete a general MBA.
 Students are encouraged to consult with an advisor in their area of specialization.
 Visit the SF State Bulletin for detailed program information.
 Or, you may view the MBA Course Requirements (pdf)

 The San Francisco State University College of Business Bridge MBA Program allows international students with a three-year bachelor's degree to be admitted to the MBA Program on a conditional basis.

-Bridge MBA students are required to take six foundation courses and these courses can be counted towards the MBA Program if the grades are satisfactory.
-After completing the foundation courses and meeting the Bridge MBA requirements within one year, the student will be formally admitted to the MBA Program.
+Bridge MBA students are required to take six prerequisite courses and these courses can be counted towards the MBA Program if the grades are satisfactory.
+After completing the prerequisite courses and meeting the Bridge MBA requirements within one year, the student will be formally admitted to the MBA Program.

 Bridge MBA Admissions Requirements

 - Earned a bachelor's degree with a minimum of GPA 3.0 (on a 4.0 scale) in last 60 units (or 3.0 GPA in all undergraduate work)

 - Take the GMAT exam (average GMAT score 570, minimum AWA 4.5)

 - A TOEFL, IELTS, or PTE score that meets the College of Business minimum